-Talking to Ann, I felt like I was finally getting the real answers to my life-long skin care questions.
+Talking to Ann, I felt like I was finally getting the real answers to my life-long skincare questions.
 As a daily bathtubber, I knew I wasn’t treating my skin right for all these years.
 Thankfully, now I know what to do and which products to use to get the best results.

-Ann Spills the Secrets for How to Hydrate Your Skin
+Secrets of How to Hydrate Your Skin

-Now that we know about Ann, let’s dive into the secrets for how to hydrate your skin.
 I had many questions on my mind from “How often should you wash your face?” to “How can I moisturize my skin in the tub?”
 But what I learned from talking to Ann is that how to hydrate your skin involves more knowledge than just answering those two questions.

 Is Soaking in the Tub Okay For Your Skin?